sagemath/trac_to_gh/Issue 1765.md

 # Issue 1765: allow list of variables as second input to solve command (very easy to implement)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1765

 Original creator: was